 Most vegetarians will argue with you that most mammals eat a vegetarian diet and fare fairly well.
-They will tell you that gorillas can lift 10 times their weight on a diet composed almost entirely of plants while even the strongest among us can only lift 3 times their weight.
+They will tell you that gorillas can lift 10 times their weight on a diet composed almost entirely of plants while even the strongest among us can only lift 3 times our weight.
 What they haven’t figured out though is that the gorilla’s anatomy is much different than ours and also that gorillas, like all other mammals, really eat a high fat diet.

-You see, the reason why gorillas and herbivores have such big guts is that that use it to ferment fiber and cellulose to produce short-chain fatty acids.
+You see, the reason why gorillas and herbivores have such big guts is that they use it to ferment fiber and cellulose to produce short-chain fatty acids.
 Therefore, even though herbivores eat a diet high in carbohydrate from plant matter, these carbohydrates get fermented in their gut by bacteria to produce fatty acids.
 This is why the natural diet of mammals is a high-fat diet.
 They have very specialized guts, often have more than one stomach and have to eat almost continuously for this complex fermentation system to work.

 If you start feeding gorillas a high fruit diet instead of their normal diet of shoots and leaves, they’ll get the same blood sugar problems we get and can even develop diabetes.
 High blood sugar isn’t only dangerous for us.